 In 1919, Heydrich joined the German Free Corps (Freikorps) in his teens.
-This group was schooled in street fighting and was unofficially used to silence left-wing protestors.
+This group was schooled in street fighting and was unofficially used to silence left-wing protesters.

 A naval career followed, during which he met one Lina von Osten.
 It was 1930, and Lina was already a member of the Nazi Party with connections to high places.
 By 1931, she was married to Heydrich and she arranged for her husband to meet Heinrich Himmler, who was busy setting up the SS.
 Himmler was impressed and hired him.

 A Central Intelligence Agency briefing notes his rise in status and the start of the cruelty for which he became famous: “He then worked so devotedly for the Nazi Party that when Hitler came to power he put Heydrich in charge of the Dachau concentration camp.
 In 1934 he headed the Berlin Gestapo.
 On June 30 of that year, at the execution of Gregor Strasser, the bullet missed the vital nerve and Strasser lay bleeding from the neck.
 Heydrich’s voice was heard from the corridor: ‘Not dead yet?
 Let the swine bleed to death.’ ”

-A brief detour is necessary because it might explain Heydrich’s extreme hatred of Jews and brutality towards them.
+A brief detour is necessary because it might explain Heydrich’s extreme hatred of Jews and his brutality towards them.